Is It Better To Paint or Stain a Deck? An In-Depth Comparison

 • You can paint over a stained deck.

-Cons of painting your deck:
+The cons of painting your deck include:

 • A painted deck is more slippery than a stained deck.

-Pros and Cons of Staining a Deck
+What Are the Pros of Staining a Deck?

-Pros of staining your deck:
+The pros of staining your deck include:

 • Stain dries faster than paint, allowing you to apply more coats in a shorter amount of time.

-Cons of staining your deck:
+The cons of staining your deck include:

 • A painted deck may be harder to clean.